 So, how can you avoid being scammed?
 It’s easy…

 In-person interview: If an employer wants to hire you without meeting you in person or in a video chat, be extremely cautious.
 Never accept advance payments from anyone without meeting them first and being interviewed.

 Avoid scams: If someone is very keen on sending you money before meeting you, we can guarantee this is likely a scam!
 If it sounds too good to be true, it probably is!
 No legitimate employer will ask you for your banking information or give you money without meeting with you.

 Contact your bank: if you've received a cheque from someone without having met them first, don't deposit it!
 Bring it to your bank for review.
 They will be able to determine its validity and can advise you further on how to proceed.

-Contact us: If you suspect someone that has contacted is a scammer, please contact us right away.
-We takes reports on members very seriously, so we will make your report a priority.
+Contact us: If you suspect someone that has contacted is a scammer, please submit a request right away.
+We take reports on members very seriously, so we will make your report a priority.
 The online security of all of our members is very important to us.

 For more site-specific information, please visit our individual Help Centers below: